Hollywood Records

-Hollywood Records is an American record label owned by the Disney Music Group which focuses on pop, rock, alternative, hip hop and country genres, also specializing in recordings for a more mature audience not suitable for the flagship Walt Disney Records label.
+Hollywood Records is an American record label owned by the Disney Music Group which focuses on pop, rock, alternative, hip-hop and country genres, also specializing in recordings for a more mature audience not suitable for the flagship Walt Disney Records label.

-Founded in December 1989, its current roster includes Sofia Carson, Tini, Area21, Queen, Little Image, Almost Monday, Joywave, Andy Grammer, Adrian Lyles, Freya Skye, and Kenzie.
+Founded in December 1989, its current roster includes Sofia Carson, Tini, Area21, Queen, Little Image, Almost Monday, Joywave, Andy Grammer, Adrian Lyles, Freya Skye and Hudson Stone.
 The label also releases soundtrack albums and digital releases from Marvel Studios, 20th Century Studios, Searchlight Pictures, ABC, National Geographic, Hulu, 20th Television, Freeform, FX Productions, and ESPN since their acquisitions by The Walt Disney Company.

 History

 1989–1995: Founding and early years

 Queen's 1991 album Innuendo was their first to be released through Hollywood Records.

 Hollywood Records was formed in December 1989 by Michael Eisner, then-CEO of The Walt Disney Company, as a way of expanding the company's music operations by looking to develop and promote the careers of a wide variety of artists in various genres.
 At the time, the company was limited to the release of soundtracks from Touchstone, and Hollywood Pictures films.
-(Note: Buena Vista Records currently limited to the release of soundtracks from Touchstone, and Hollywood Pictures films.)
+(Note: Buena Vista Records is currently limited to the release of soundtracks from Touchstone and Hollywood Pictures films.)
 The first act to be signed to the label was The Party, after being formed from Mouseketeers on The Mickey Mouse Club.
 Lawyer Peter Paterno was the first president of the label, until his resignation in 1993 because of the division's lackluster sales.
 After failing to sign popular new artists such as Nirvana, The Smashing Pumpkins, Naughty by Nature, Cypress Hill and Dr. Dre, the label experienced its first major success in February 1990, when it acquired the North American distribution rights to Queen's entire catalog for $10 million.
 The following year, the first Queen album under Hollywood, Innuendo, was released.
 The deal's outlook as an important economic opportunity was immediately affected by the death of the band's lead singer Freddie Mercury, although the band's catalog sales managed to successfully generate nearly $94 million in revenue for Disney from 1991 to 1995.